The Warehouse Art School in Oxford

 2014: Making Space

-Applications are now invited for 2018/19.
-Please download the Application Form.
+To apply, please download the Application Form.
 Prospective students who demonstrate commitment to the aims of the course and an appropriate standard of work will be invited to an informal interview and portfolio presentation with the Course Tutors.

 Download our 2018 Educational Booklet for further information about this course.